heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 Registers a function for use with client RPC to the server.

 The ID can be any string identifier and is sent by the client.
 The ID is used to map the client RPC message to the specific function to execute.
 Have a look at the section on [runtime code basics](runtime-code-basics.md).

+This function can also be used to register a HTTP endpoint within the server.
+Have a look at the [Server to server](runtime-code-basics.md#server-to-server) docs for more info.

 _Parameters_